urmilkadakia/twitter_analysis/README.md

 ## Install instructions

-### Creating twitter developer account
+### Creating a Twitter developer account
 - You need to have a twitter account.
-If you don't have create one.
+If you don't have to create one.
-- Follow the instruction on the page [developer portal](https://developer.twitter.com/en/docs/basics/developer-portal/overview) and click on **Apply for devepoler account**.
+- Follow the instruction on the page [developer portal](https://developer.twitter.com/en/docs/basics/developer-portal/overview) and click on **Apply for developer account**.
 - From the dashboard click on **your username -> Apps**.
 If you want to use an **existing app** select one or click on **Create an app**.
 - Fill the application form and click on **Create**.

 ### Updating the api_keys.py file
-- In the Dashboard of your **twitter developer account->App** menu select your app.
-Under the section **Keys and tokens** you will find your api keys and access tokens.
+- In the Dashboard of your **twitter developer account -> App** menu select your app.
+Under the section **Keys and tokens** you will find your API keys and access tokens.
 - Copy and paste the keys and tokens to the respective variables and save the file.